 - how the new import procedure works in practice,

-- practical case studies for importers and logistics providers.
+- practical examples for importers and logistics providers.

 ASD Group Customs has been supporting European companies with their customs formalities for over 20 years.

-Thanks to our role as an official partner of international operators, we witness first-hand the difficulties encountered during the transition from SAD to H1 and the impact on the supply chain.
+Thanks to our role as an official partner of international operators, we directly observe the difficulties encountered during the switch from SAD → H1 and the impacts on the supply chain.

 What is DELTA IE and what is it for?